Paying our local utility bill on the World Wide Web is now a reality

 Doing Nothing is My “Hobby”

 I specialize in doing nothing which, I believe, is a talent in itself.
-With my hardworking wife and our domestic helper, I have very little “chores.”
+With my hardworking wife and our domestic helper, I have very few “chores.”
 I’m retired.
 Having spent 30 years at AT&T, I feel I have paid my dues.
 In other words, I’m lazy, the quintessential crusty old expat.

 On the other hand, I have written two more books.
 One of them, “New Expat Warnings from the Philippines” is now available in paperback from Amazon.
 The other book has nothing to do with the Philippines and will be on sale very soon.